Jose Siri Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 12th in MLB.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees have the 14th-ranked team ERA among all league pitching staffs (4.08).
+- The Yankees have a 4.06 team ERA that ranks 13th among all league pitching staffs.

-- Yankees pitchers combine to rank 22nd in baseball in home runs allowed (161 total, 1.3 per game).
+- Yankees pitchers combine to rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).

-- His last time out was on Saturday against the Boston Red Sox, when the right-hander threw four innings, surrendering six earned runs while allowing seven hits.
+- In his most recent time out on Sunday against the Boston Red Sox, the right-hander went 5 2/3 innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.